saikuk/Project3/README.md

 Once the order is submitted, customer gets an auto generated email with the order information.
 The home page has the coming soon items to make customers aware.
 It also uses a countdown flip clock which counts down the days until new items will be added to the menu.

-#Technologies used:
-React js, node js, mongo, CSS, bootstrap, passport authentication, flip clock countdown.

-#contributors:
+# Technologies used
+- React js
+- node js
+- mongoDB
+- CSS
+- bootstrap
+- passport.js authentication
+- flip clock countdown

+# contributors
 Sai Kuk: database and backend
 Nathan Daly: Authentication and routes
 Priya patel: Frontend and routes.